 When you create a feature, you specify its value type such as

-can ingest for a particular feature.
-For more information about the supported
+you can ingest for a particular feature.
+For more information about the

 valueType in the

-Feature Store captures feature values for a feature at a
+Vertex AI Feature Store (Legacy) captures feature values for a feature at a

 specific point in time.
 In other words, you can have multiple values for a given

 entity and feature.
 For example, the

 movie_01 entity can have multiple feature

 values for the